TRAFEED

 Still think this is an exaggeration?

-In 2023, U.S. hard disk manufacturer Seagate Technology agreed to pay $300 million (approximately 40 billion yen at the time) in a settlement after exporting products to Huawei, which was a regulated entity.
-It was the largest civil penalty ever imposed on a single company.
+In 2023, a major storage manufacturer agreed to pay $300 million (approximately 40 billion yen at the time) in a settlement over exports to an entity that was on the Entity List.
+It was the largest civil penalty ever imposed on a single company at the time.
+Note that a list designation or an enforcement case is a regulatory classification and a record of enforcement — not a judgment on the merits of the company involved.

-In 2025, Cadence Design Systems agreed to pay over $140 million in combined criminal and civil fines for illegal exports to Entity List companies in China.
+In 2025, a major EDA vendor agreed to a resolution of over $140 million in combined criminal and civil terms over exports to entities on the Entity List.
 This case was notable as the first major enforcement action based on "knew or had reason to know."

 Can your company afford to pay amounts like that?